ibm-cloud-docs/resiliency/services/secrets_manager.md

 - Create a test resource instance and practice rotating secrets versions and restoring a secret version.

 External source of truth
-- Verify the source of truth is in a repository that is available to the restore location.
+- Verify the source of truth is in a repository that is available at the restore location.
 - Verify the source of truth is not dependent on the disaster region to avoid dependency on a failed region.

+Backup and restore
+- Verify the backup is in a repository that is available at the restore location.
+- Verify the customer written script to restore the data is available at the restore region.
+- Verify the script and backup not dependent on the disaster region to avoid dependency on a failed region.
+Consider a {{site.data.keyword.cos_short}} cross regional bucket.

 Live syncrhonization
 - Verify the recovery service instance is currently available in the restore region